Table of Contents

 Drive Change

-Strategic communication plays a vital role in conveying the rationale, benefits, and details of organizational change initiatives.
-To be able to drive change successfully, you need to foster understanding and gain employee and stakeholder support.
+Strategic communications play a vital role in conveying the rationale, benefits, and details of organizational change initiatives.
+To drive change successfully, you need to foster understanding and gain employee and stakeholder support.

 Improve and Enhance Visibility

-Increase the organization’s visibility through strategic communication channels and activities.
-The goal here is to help broaden its reach, attract attention, and reinforce key messages for greater impact.
+Increase your organization’s visibility through strategic communication channels and activities.
+The goal is to help broaden its reach, attract attention, and reinforce key messages for greater impact.

 Positively Influence Perceptions